 What is an IP address?

-An IP address (Internet Protocol address) is a unique identification number assigned to a device on a network so that it can send and receive data via IP-based protocols such as TCP, UDP or HTTP.
+An IP address (Internet Protocol address) is a unique identification number assigned to a device on a network so that it CAN send and receive data via IP-based protocols such as TCP, UDP or HTTP.

 In OT networks, IP addresses are essential to enable communication between PLCs, HMIs, SCADA, Drives, Remote IO and other industrial components.